deepanshs/mrsimulator/docs/user_guide/method/method.rst

 objects is a :py:meth:`~mrsimulator.method.query.MixingEvent` object, which determines the coherence transfer amplitude between transitions.
-A MixingEvent object holds :py:meth:`~mrsimulator.method.query.RotationQuery` objects acting on specific isotopes in the spin system.
-As before, the isotope upon which the RotationQuery objects act is determined by the ``channels`` attribute in the Method object.
+A MixingEvent object holds :py:meth:`~mrsimulator.method.query.Rotation` objects acting on specific isotopes in the spin system.
+As before, the isotope upon which the Rotation objects act is determined by the ``channels`` attribute in the Method object.

 In this guide to designing custom Method objects, we begin with a brief review